springernature/shunter/docs/usage/configuration-reference.md

 * `structure.resources` defines the name of the directory used to house front-end resources including css, javascript and images, the default value is 'resources'

 * `structure.styles` defines the name of the directory used to hold css files used in your shunter application.
-The default value is 'css'.
+The default value is 'css'

 * `structure.images` defines the directory used to hold image files used for presentation.
-This default value is 'img'.
+This default value is 'img'

 * `structure.scripts` defines the directory used to hold JavaScript files

 * `structure.fonts` defines the directory directory used to hold web fonts

-* `structure.tests` defines the directory used to hold the files that define your javascript and template tests.
+* `structure.tests` defines the directory used to hold the files that define your JavaScript and template tests.

-* `structure.filters` defines the directory used to hold the filter functions that can be used to process json before and after it is rendered into HTML.
+* `structure.filters` defines the directory used to hold the filter functions that can be used to process json before and after it is rendered into to its output format.

-* `structure.filtersInput` defines the directory used to hold the filter functions that can be used to process json before it is rendered into HTML.
+* `structure.filtersInput` defines the directory used to hold the filter functions that can be used to process json before it is rendered into its output format.

-* `structure.filtersOutput` defines the directory used to hold the filter functions that can be used to process HTML files once they has been rendered.
+* `structure.filtersOutput` defines the directory used to hold the filter functions that can be used to process output files once they has been rendered.